History and General Information

 Friends, spouses and neighbors.
 All are welcome.
 Why should you have all the fun?

 The cost of the shoot is $5.00.
 This will allow you to shoot from 11 am -2 pm and shoot as many rounds as you want.

-Guidelines for the shoot.
-We will review these before the start of each event.
+We will review the following before the start of each event.

 - Do not handle a firearm except while on the firing line or unloaded in designated “safe areas”.